There are many possible reasons why policy errors may occur; an honest mistake or misrepresentation.

 - Accidents: many think that you only need to let an insurer know about a crash if you are making a claim.
 However, this is not true.
 An insurer needs to know about any minor knocks, fires or water damage even if you weren’t at fault.

-- Modifications: this might be anything from a new alarm or a big exhaust, no matter what it is you must tell us.
+- Modifications: this might be anything that your vehicle didn’t come with as standard from a new alarm to bigger exhaust, or a larger engine and lowered suspension, no matter what it is you must tell us.

 - Main driver: it is common to have additional drivers on a policy but if those additional drivers take over and start driving the car more than the named driver they need to be changed.
 The main driver must be the registered owner and keeper of the vehicle.
 Please note that if you are a parent, you should not put a policy in your name to gain cheaper insurance for your child if they are not the main user.